uwejacobs/owm-weather/readme.txt

 1. If all went well, a new "Weather" menu should appear.
 1. Get your free OpenWeather API key at https://www.openweathermap.com and enter it under Settings/OWM Weather

+= API Key Permissions =

+OpenWeather changed their API key permissions for new users.
+The OneCall API is no longer included with new free API keys.
+Existing users can still call the previous OpenWeather API version 2.5 - which OWM Weather currently uses.
+For new users, OpenWeather offers a free OneCall API with 1,000 calls per day but requires an additional subscription with a valid credit card.
+The subscription can be limited to 1,000 calls to avoid credit card charges.
+OWM Weather does not call the API more than 48 times per day with the standard caching time of 30 minutes. *Without the subscription, the following OWM Weather data is not available anymore for new users: Hourly Forecast, Daily Forecast, Alerts, Moonrise/set, Dew Point, UV Index, and GTAG.* Instead OWM Weather fails with a "401 Invalid API Key" error message.

 == Frequently Asked Questions ==

 = How many cities are supported by OWM Weather? =